50-6-323. Powers and duties of department. (1) The department has general authority to supervise and regulate emergency medical services in Montana.

 (3) In investigating a complaint, the department may review:

 (a) the type and condition of equipment and procedures used by an emergency medical service to provide care at the scene during prehospital or interfacility transportation or in other out-of-hospital care settings;

 (b) the condition of any vehicle or aircraft used as an ambulance;

 (c) general performance by an emergency medical service; and

-(d) the results of any investigation conducted by the board concerning patient care by an emergency medical technician who was, at the time of the complaint, providing care through the emergency medical service that is the subject of a complaint under investigation by the department.
+(d) the results of any investigation conducted by the board concerning patient care by an emergency care provider who was, at the time of the complaint, providing care through the emergency medical service that is the subject of a complaint under investigation by the department.

 (4) Upon completion of an investigation as provided in subsection (3), the department shall take appropriate action, including sharing information regarding complaints with the board as provided in 50-6-105 and initiating any necessary legal proceedings as authorized under this part.

 (5) In order to carry out the provisions of this part, the department shall prescribe and enforce rules for emergency medical services.
 Rules of the department may include but are not limited to the following:

 (a) the classification and identification of specific types and levels of interfacility medical transportation or out-of-hospital treatment services;